 The PhD in Civil and Infrastructure Engineering requires 72 graduate credits.
-Admitted students are expected to hold a Bachelor of Science in Civil Engineering or degree in a closely-related science field.
+Admitted students are expected to hold a Bachelor of Science in Civil Engineering or a degree in a closely-related engineering or science field.

 The degree plan outlined in Degree Requirements is based on a student who receives a full 30 credit reduction.
 Students who do not receive a full credit reduction should choose additional credits in consultation with their advisor.

 Total credits: 72

 A minimum GPA of 3.50 is required and no C grades are allowed for the coursework earned beyond the MS. A detailed plan of study will be prepared for each student upon acceptance into the program and in consultation with the faculty advisor, which outlines all course requirements to include:

 The following must be completed while in residence in the program.